drhayes/drhayes.io/src/now.md

 Check out my [Projects][] note.

+## Gamedev

+* Was making a platformer game that I decided I don't want to work on anymore, so...
+I'm not going to.
+Time to try something different.
+* Thus [Generic Platformer][GenericPlatformer] was born!
+* Still thinking about next game project.
+Candidates:
+  - Match 3
+  - Typing game
+  - Top-down stealth thing maybe?

 ## Digital Games

 * Haven't been able to convince my family to beat that final boss of [Lovers in a Dangerous Spacetime][liads] yet.
 Our skills are rusting away!